The Michigan DUI Process

 This underscores the critical importance of making sure you are prepared for the alcohol assessment test and the interview with the probation officer.
-This will provide the best chance for you to avoid as many of the burdensome and/or unnecessary recommendations as possible.
+This will provide the best chance for you to avoid as many of the burdensome and/or unnecessary consequences as possible.

 My team and I will do everything we can to make sure that you are protected from being crammed into any kind of classes, counseling or treatment that you don’t really need.

-It is here, at precisely this point in the case, where your lawyer needs to be your best and most well-spoken advocate, and show up in court with the kind of expert knowledge, charisma and the ability needed to persuade the Judge in your favor.
+It is here - at precisely this point in the case - where your lawyer needs to be your best and most well-spoken advocate, and show up in court with the kind of expert knowledge, charisma and the ability needed to persuade the Judge in your favor.

 If you hire me and my team, we'll never lose sight of the fact that the most important part of our job is to minimize all the penalties that can be thrown at you (including jail, when it’s a real possibility).

 We will use our experience and skills to protect you and be your best spokesperson.

 Whatever else, we don't get paid to watch our clients get hammered by the Judge - we get paid to do everything possible to make sure they don't.